kirtii119/static-impact-analysis/docs/Problems.md

 2. These modify call-mapping-results, because it is considered that call-mappings are intermediate and will be wiped off after every run.
 If you have created any call mappings that you want to save make sure to shift it to a new file in run-results or setup file versioning.

-We tried listing these to get a better view of the project, keep appending to reach an exhaustive list

 **Track functions by tracing/ keeping track of:**

 1. method calls